deepset-ai/haystack/docs/concepts.md

         }
     },

-    # Nodes are defined here, outside single pipeline graphs as well.
+    # Componentss are defined here, outside single pipeline graphs as well.
-    # All pipelines can use these nodes.
+    # All pipelines can use these components.
 Instances are re-used across
-    # Pipelines if they happen to share a node.
+    # Pipelines if they happen to share a component.
-    "nodes": {
+    "components": {
-        # In order to reuse an instance across multiple nodes, instead
+        # In order to reuse an instance across multiple components, instead
-        # of a `class_name` there should be a pointer to another node.
+        # of a `class_name` there should be a pointer to another component.
         "my_sparse_retriever": {
-            # class_name is mandatory, unless it's a pointer to another node.
+            # class_name is mandatory, unless it's a pointer to another component.
             "class_name": "BM25Retriever",
-            # Then come all the additional init parameters for the node
+            # Then come all the additional init parameters for the component
             "store_name": "my_first_store",
             "top_k": 5
         },